 The standing squat and forward lunge are just as good as each other but this can depend if…

 - If you are looking to build muscle – If you’re looking to become big, the squat is the better option as you can add additional weight to this exercise.
 However, this doesn’t mean you should completely overlook single-leg training from your leg workouts because the lunge will increase your balance, stability, and flexibility, therefore enabling you to be as athletic as possible when it comes to performing heavy-load exercises such as the squat

 - If you are a beginner – A body-weight squat would be a better exercise because lunges require good balance, which if ignored, could result in a loss of balance and possible injury

 - If you’re overweight – Body-weight squats would also be the better exercise for the same reason as the point above (lunges – especially weighted – require a lot of balance and stability)

 - If you lack flexibility – Squatting with a stiff lower body can cause poor form.
 Most notably, you can a ‘but wink‘ problem where your tight hamstrings can’t go any lower in the squat, causing your pelvis to move from an anterior pelvic tilt (arched lower back) to a posterior lower back (rounded lower back), which will place tension on this area.
 Body-weight lunges, on the other hand, are a dynamic movement which can improve your flexibility

 - If you have an injury – Research shows that both walking lunges and single-leg squats “are both effective in rehabilitation programs and should be added to injury prevention training programs” [3, 4, 5]

 Comprehensive Explanation Of What Exercise Is Better And Why

-There is a wide variety of leg exercises that can help us develop the thighs, hamstrings, gluteus medius and Maximus, as well as calves.
+There are a wide variety of leg exercises which will help you develop strong thighs, hamstrings, glutes, and calves.
+However…

 This exercise has long been crowned “The King” of all exercises.